Persecution of Christians: United States

 The Latter Day Saints, (Mormons) have been persecuted since their founding in the 1830s.
 The persecution of the Mormons drove them from New York and Ohio to Missouri, where they continued to be subjected to violent attacks.
-In 1838, Missouri Gov. Lilburn Boggs declared that Mormons had made war on the state of Missouri, so they "must be treated as enemies, and must be exterminated or driven from the state" At least 10,000 were expelled from the State.
+In 1838, Missouri Governor Lilburn Boggs declared that Mormons had made war on the state of Missouri, so they "must be treated as enemies, and must be exterminated or driven from the State".
+At least 10,000 Mormons were expelled from the State.
 In the most violent altercation which occurred at that time, the Haun's Mill massacre, 17 Mormons were murdered by an anti-Mormon mob and 13 other Mormons were wounded.
 The Extermination Order which was signed by Governor Boggs was not formally invalidated until 25 June 1976, 137 years after being signed.

-The Mormons subsequently fled to Nauvoo, Illinois, where hostilities again escalated.
+The Mormons subsequently fled to Nauvoo, Illinois, where hostilities escalated again.
 In Carthage, Ill., where Joseph Smith was being held on the charge of treason, a mob stormed the jail and killed him.
 Smith's brother, Hyrum, was also killed.
-After a succession crisis, most united under Brigham Young, who organized an evacuation from the United States after the federal government refused to protect them.
+After a succession crisis, most Mormons followed Brigham Young, who organized an evacuation from the United States after the federal government refused to protect them.
 70,000 Mormon pioneers crossed the Great Plains to settle in the Salt Lake Valley and surrounding areas.
 After the Mexican–American War, the area became the US territory of Utah.
 Over the next 63 years, several actions by the federal government were directed against Mormons in the Mormon Corridor, including the Utah War, the Morrill Anti-Bigamy Act, the Poland Act, Reynolds v.
 United States, the Edmunds Act, the Edmunds–Tucker Act, and the Reed Smoot hearings.

 The second iteration of the Ku Klux Klan, founded in 1915 and launched in the 1920s, persecuted Catholics in both the United States and Canada.
 As stated in its official rhetoric which focused on the threat of the Catholic Church, the Klan was motivated by anti-Catholicism and American nativism.
 Its appeal was exclusively directed towards white Anglo-Saxon Protestants; it opposed Jews, blacks, Catholics, and newly arriving Southern and Eastern European immigrants such as Italians, Russians, and Lithuanians, many of whom were either Jewish or Catholic.